 1. To collect birth, demographic and epidemiological information on all children born in England, Wales and Northern Ireland with a cleft lip and/or palate; and

-2. to collect information on the treatments of children and adults with a cleft lip and/or palate and the outcome of these treatments.
+2. to collect information on the treatments of children with a cleft lip and/or palate and the outcome of these treatments.

 Collection of this information means that the CRANE Database can address the following objectives: